|French revolution of 1848 Louis Phillippe european history

 ...As for myself, never shall my hand sign such a decree!
 I will push away until death this blood flag, and you should repudiate it even more than I will!
 Because the red flag that you have brought back here has done nothing but being trailed around the Champ-de-Mars in the people's blood in 1791 and 1793, whereas the Tricolore flag went round the world along with the name, the glory and the liberty of the homeland!"

-[In 1791 and 1793 a red flag had, in fact, been actually flown by the authorities as a declaration of intent to impose
+[In July, 1791 a red flag had, in fact, been actually flown by the authorities as a declaration of intent to impose

 The stresses incidental to this divergence of aspiration and outlook between Republicans and Liberals on the one hand and Socialists on the other nevertheless resulted in a compromise resolution where the old revolutionary slogan Liberté, Égalité, Fraternité was to be featured on the flag and a "socialistic" red rosette was to be added to the standard carrying this modified tricolour and where figures of authority would take it upon themselves to wear red rosettes.